Resort report and review of our two-week stay at Diamonds Thudufushi, Ari Atoll, Maldives, in January 2020.

 - Himandoo Kandu: Lots of White-tip reef sharks and a few Grey reef sharks, turtle, Napoleon, Barracuda, Eagle ray, Tuna.
 Overhangs and swim-throughs

 - Ali Thila: Pretty reef - beautiful coral.
 Grey reef sharks, Nudibranchs

 - Maavaru Corner (3 times): On the outside of the atoll's fringing reef, an often sensational Manta ray cleaning station, but a beautiful site even without the rays - Ten Manta Rays on the first visit, six the next, and 5 the third.
-Grey and white-tip reef sharks, Turtles, about 20 lobsters huddled together under an overhang, Tuna.
+Grey and white-tip reef sharks, Turtles, Tuna, and about 20 lobsters huddled together under an overhang.
 Huge shoals of Blue-lined and Humpback red snappers.
 Porcupine fish

 - Panettone Kandu: Napoleons, White-tip reef sharks, a Flounder, lots of Titan Triggerfish, Morays